Osama446/JavaScriptTraining/README.md

     1. Watching the JavaScript - The Complete Guide 2023 (Beginner + Advanced)
     2. problem solving

+Notes:

+	... the spread operator is used to create real copies of non primitave data types.

+	let arr = ['sports'];

+	let arr1 = arr; // this will only store the address of the arr. to make an actual copy we need to use the spread operator.

+	let realCopy = [...arr];

+	const only records the address of objects (arrays, and actual objects) so data manipulation is possible through the array apis such as (push, pop, ect).

+Day 12 TLDR:

+    1. Watching the JavaScript - The Complete Guide 2023 (Beginner + Advanced)
+    2. problem solving

 Day 11 TLDR:

     1. Watching the JavaScript - The Complete Guide 2023 (Beginner + Advanced)